-The following provides information on contingency planning for facility equipment, water, power, personnel, weather impacts, and storage.
+The following list provides information on contingency planning for facility equipment, water, power, personnel, weather impacts, biofiltration, tarping and storage.

 Equipment.
-All equipment is maintained per the manufacturer recommendations.
+Equipment is maintained per the manufacturer recommendations.
 The facility has a fulltime mechanic who does scheduled maintenance and repairs on the composting equipment.
 In the event of equipment breakdown, composting services can be contracted out or equipment could be rented to continue operations.
-The compost facility has an on-site back up turner and additional front-end loaders are also on-site as part of other operations.
+Front-end loaders and excavators are used onsite in other operations and can be diverted to the compost operation if the need arises.

 Water.
 If needed, water could be brought in by tanker truck, but this is an unlikely situation.
-In the short term the facility could re-use water from either of the retention basins during periods when the regular water supply was interrupted.
+In the short term the facility could reuse water from either of the retention basins during periods when the regular water supply is interrupted.

 Power.
 Most mobile equipment, except for the horizontal grinder, is powered by diesel engines.
-During the unlikely event of a prolonged power outage a contract grinder could be contracted to provide grinding services.
+During the unlikely event of a prolonged power outage a contract grinder could be used to grind incoming material.

 Personnel.
-Additional trained personnel could be made available from other Nortech operations.
+Additional trained personnel could be made available from other operations.

 Weather impacts.
-The only severe weather event impacts are heavy rainfall or high wind conditions that could temporarily impede processing activities.
+The only severe weather event expected to impact the facility are heavy rainfall or high wind conditions that could temporarily impede processing activities.

 Biofiltration.
-The windrow composting process may use a "pseudo-biofilter" or "compost blanket" to reduce odors in the initial windrows.
-This may include adding compost "overs" into the initial compost mix to increase porosity or may include using finished compost as a windrow blanket during the first few weeks.
-The ASP composting process utilizes a one-foot biofilter comprised of finished compost or compost overs on each pile.
+The composting process may use a "pseudo-biofilter," "biocover," or "compost blanket" to reduce odors in the compost piles.
+This may include adding compost "overs" into the initial compost mix to increase porosity or may include using compost overs and/or finished compost as a windrow blanket during the first few weeks.
+The ASP composting process utilizes a 1-foot thick biofilter cover on each pile that is comprised of finished compost, compost overs, or other ground organics materials such as wood chips.

 Tarping.
-WPWMA may use tarps if necessary to assist with odor reduction of compost feedstock.
+The operator may use tarps if necessary to assist with odor reduction of compost feedstock.